You can pass more Google PageRank to your blog posts if you decrease the number of links on your blog’s homepage and archive pages.

 There’s one little problem with the above layout though – it wastes your Google Page Rank and thus may not be the most optimal layout as far as SEO is concerned.

-Let me try explaining it in simple English.
+Let me try explaining it in simple English and give you a simeple and effective SEO tip.

 Your blog’s homepage has a finite amount of Google PageRank that is equally distributed among all the links that exist on that page.
 Thus, if you put 10 links on a web page whose PageRank is 5, each of those links is passed 0.5 PageRank.
 If you decrease the number of links from 10 to 5, each of the links will be awarded with a PageRank of 1.